Jean-David Legrand

 Jean-David Legrand (born 23 February 1991) is a professional footballer who plays as a full-back for Championnat National 3 club Lège-Cap-Ferret.
-Born in metropolitan France, he plays for the French Guiana national team.
+Born in metropolitan France, he plays for the French Guiana team.

 Club career

 Legrand began his career in the youth academy of Toulouse.
 He played for the club's reserve side.
 In 2011, he joined Trélissac.

 In 2014, Legrand signed for Bergerac.
 He played for the club until 2016, when he joined Stade Bordelais.
 In 2018, Legrand joined Lège-Cap-Ferret.

 International career

-Legrand made his debut for the French Guiana national team in 2014.
+Legrand made his debut for the French Guiana team in 2014.
 He was included in the team's squad for the 2017 CONCACAF Gold Cup.